yanqingluo/tibcoems-monitoring-extension/README.md

 ## Installation

-1. Download TibcoEMSMonitor.zip from AppSphere.
+1. Download TibcoEMSMonitor.zip from the Community.
-1. Copy TibcoEMSMonitor.zip into the directory where you installed the machine agent, under `$AGENT_HOME/monitors`.
+2. Copy TibcoEMSMonitor.zip into the directory where you installed the machine agent, under `$AGENT_HOME/monitors`.
-1. Unzip the file.
+3. Unzip the file.
 This will create a new directory called `TibcoEMSMonitor`.
-1. In `$AGENT_HOME/monitors/TibcoEMSMonitor`, edit the file `monitor.xml` and configure the plugin for your Tibco EMS installation.
+4. In `$AGENT_HOME/monitors/TibcoEMSMonitor`, edit the file `monitor.xml` and
+   configure the extension for your Tibco EMS installation.
-1. Restart the machine agent.
+5. Restart the machine agent.

 ## Configuration

 Configuration for this monitor is in the `monitor.xml` file in the monitor directory.
 All of the configurable options are in the `<task-arguments>` section.

 hostname
 : Name or IP address of the Tibco EMS server.
 Required.

 port
 : TCP port number where the Tibco server is listening.
 The default value is 7222.
 Required.

 userid
 : Administrative user ID for the Tibco admin interface.
 The default value is "admin".
 Required.

 password
 : Password for the administrative user ID.
 The default value is an empty password.
 Required.

 tier
 : Name of the tier in AppDynamics for which the monitor should register its metrics.
 If not specified, the metrics will be registered on all tiers.
   Optional.

 emsservername
 : An additional folder to create under the "Custom Metrics" folder.
   Optional.

 showTempQueues
 : If set to true, the monitor will report metrics on temporary queues (defined as any queue whose name starts with `$TMP$.`). **NOTE:** Enabling this option can potentially cause the agent to overflow its metric limit.

 showSysQueues
 : If set to true, the monitor will report metrics on system queues (defined as any queue whose name starts with `$sys.`).